nkalexiou/zenmap-parser/README.md

 | 192.168.10.54 | 21/tcp        | open    |     ftp     :| vsftpd 2.4  :|
 | 192.168.10.55 | 22/tcp        | open    |     ssh     :| OpenSSH 6.0 :|

 An additional CSV report is created and contain Operating System information.
 Both of these are created per NMAP XML report.

-Additionally, a CSV report called "all.csv" containing all CSV reports will be created.
+Finally, a CSV report called "all.csv" containing all CSV reports will be created.